 The Accounts and Financial Service (AFS), based in Budapest GSC, reports to the Controller, and is responsible for the preparation of statutory and management financial information used in UNHCR’s statements.
 It plays an essential role in ensuring that the Organization's financial statements comply with UN/UNHCR Financial Regulations and Rules and strives to strengthen the quality of financial management and control in UNHCR.
 It also provides advice and guidance to finance staff in UNHCR offices worldwide.

-The Division of Human Resources Management (DHRM) reports to the Deputy High Commissioner.
-Known as Division for Human Resources Management (DHRM) until renamed in July 2018, DHR is responsible to formulate and implement human resources policies and strategies to support UNHCR and its personnel in responding rapidly and flexibly to operational requirements in often challenging environments; and for upholding sound principles and practices for staff development, welfare and integrity in a service-oriented manner.
+The Division of Human Resources reports to the Deputy High Commissioner.
+Known as Division for Human Resources Management (DHRM) until renamed in July 2018, DHR is responsible to formulate and implement human resources policies and strategies to support UNHCR and its personnel in responding rapidly and flexibly to operational requirements in often challenging environments, and to uphold sound principles and practices for staff development, welfare and integrity in a service-oriented manner.

-To this end, DHRM maintains global oversight of staff management across the Organization, assesses and analyses staff profiles and emerging trends, and seeks to introduce sustainable human resources strategies geared towards recruiting and retaining the most qualified and expert personnel.
+To this end, DHR maintains global oversight of staff management across the Organization, assesses and analyses staff profiles and emerging trends, and steers the Organization towards sustainable human resources strategies geared towards recruiting and retaining the most qualified and expert personnel.

-DHRM is based in both Geneva and Budapest, and comprises the Office of the Director and six Services.
+DHR is based in both Geneva and Budapest GSC, and comprises the Office of the Director and six Services, namely:

-The Office of the Director, based in Geneva and comprising Communications and the Resource Management Unit, administers the Division and is in charge of responding strategically to operational and Organizational concerns of UNHCR on workforce issues.
+The Office of the Director, based in Geneva and comprising Communications and the Resource Management Unit, administers the Division and responds strategically to operational and organizational concerns of UNHCR on workforce issues.

-The Global Learning Centre (GLC), located in Budapest GSC, coordinates learning activities for staff as well as partners, ensuring that learning is widely available, methodologically and substantively sound, and aligned with UNHCR’s strategic and operational priorities.
-Learning opportunities are made available for staff and partners through the online platform Learn and Connect, as well as through other distance-learning projects.
+The Global Learning Centre (GLC), located in Budapest GSC, coordinates learning activities for colleagues as well as partners ensuring that learning is widely available, methodologically and substantively sound, and aligned with UNHCR’s strategic and operational priorities.
+Learning opportunities are made available for colleagues and partners through the online platform Learn and Connect as well as through other learning projects based distance learning.
 The Centre offers a wide range of training tools and functional certification programmes in key areas where current and future needs are identified, such as leadership, supply, human resources, programme and protection.
-The GLC is also in charge of induction and orientation programmes for new colleagues and builds partnerships with academic and research bodies for the exchange of ideas, content and experience.
+The GLC is also in charge of induction and orientation learning programmes for new colleagues and builds partnerships with academic and research bodies for the exchange of ideas, content and experience.

-The Human Resources Staff Service (HRSS), based in Budapest GSC, includes the Personnel Administration and Payroll Section (PAPS), the Headquarters Liaison and Compensation Unit (located in Geneva) and the Performance Management Unit.
+The Human Resources Staff Service (HRSS), based in Budapest GSC, includes the Personnel Administration and Payroll Section (PAPS), the Headquarter Liaison and Compensation Unit (located in Geneva) and the Performance Management Unit.
 The Service oversees functions related to personnel administration, payroll and performance management.
-HRSS provides HR guidance to all staff and managers worldwide.
+HRSS provides human resources guidance to all colleagues and managers worldwide.
 It ensures that colleagues benefit from entitlements in line with UN staff rules and that payroll functions are carried out efficiently and in full compliance with financial rules.
 HRSS also advises on the development of methodologies to meet evolving organizational needs with respect to human resources, ensures implementation and consistent application of administrative instructions, monitors and evaluates the effectiveness of these instructions, and recommends changes.

-Staff Health and Welfare Service (SHWS), located in Geneva, is composed of three sections.
+The Staff Health and Welfare Service (SHWS), located in Geneva, is composed of:

-The Medical Section is responsible for monitoring, promoting and maintaining the health and wellness of all UNHCR staff members and for ensuring that they are suitably fit to work in their locations of assignment.
-The Section manages a central repository of staff medical records and engages in health promotion, with particular focus on occupational health hazards and their prevention and also organizes first aid training to prepare staff for working in emergency settings; monitors and follows up on medical evacuations; and provides counseling on health issues, including mental health.
+The Medical Section, responsible for monitoring, promoting and maintaining the health and wellness of all colleagues and for ensuring that they are suitably fit to work in their locations of assignment.
+The Section manages a central repository of medical records of colleagues and engages in health promotion, with particular focus on occupational health hazards and their prevention and also organizes first aid training to prepare colleagues for working in emergency settings.
+The Medical Section monitors and follows up on medical evacuations, and provides counseling on health issues, including mental health;

-The Staff Welfare Section is responsible for promoting mental and psychosocial health by mitigating stress-related hazards for staff, especially in Field operations with high-security challenges and hardship living conditions.
-Counselors provide trauma interventions and support the implementation of preventive procedures such as pre- and post-deployment psychological debriefing.
+The Staff Welfare Section, responsible for promoting mental and psychosocial health by mitigating stress-related hazards, especially in Field operations with high-security challenges and hardship living conditions.
+Counselors provide trauma interventions and support the implementation of preventive procedures such as pre- and post-deployment psychological debriefing;

-The Global Staff Accommodation Unit, supports Field operations in meeting UNHCR’s minimum standards for working and living conditions for UNHCR staff worldwide.
-The Unit also pioneers innovative, eco-friendly and durable accommodation solutions.
+The Global Staff Accommodation Unit, which supports field operations in meeting UNHCR’s minimum standards for working and living conditions for UNHCR staff worldwide.
+The Unit also pioneers innovative, eco-friendly and enduring accommodation solutions.

 The Assignments and Career Management Service (ACMS) works to ensure an optimal alignment of UNHCR’s workforce and is responsible for ensuring integration between assignments and career management services.
 It comprises: